SnowVR140/SnowAntiV1/README.md

 HOW TO USE

-Import the Unity package by either dragging it in or right clicking and selecting Import Package > Custom Package Once you've imported that, go to Tools > SnowAntiV1 For directories, I recommend putting these 3:
+Import the Unity package by either dragging it in or right-clicking and selecting Import Package > Custom Package.
+Once you have imported that, navigate to Tools > SnowAntiV1.
+For directories, it is recommended to include the following three:
 /storage/emulated/0/Android/data/com.YOURSTUDIONAMEHERE.YOURGAMENAMEHERE/files/Mods
 /storage/emulated/0/Android/data/com.YOURSTUDIONAMEHERE.YOURGAMENAMEHERE/files/melonloader
 /storage/emulated/0/Android/data/com.YOURSTUDIONAMEHERE.YOURGAMENAMEHERE/files/lemonloader

-For DLL/Assemblies, I recommend putting these 3:
+For DLL/Assemblies, it is recommended to include the following three:
 MelonLoader.dll
 LemonLoader.dll
 BepInEx.dll

-For monitered objects, just put anything that you want to make sure isn't disabled/deleted (MAKE SURE YOU PUT THE EXACT NAME OF THE OBJECT IN)
+For monitored objects, include anything that you want to ensure is not disabled or deleted (make sure that you enter the exact name of the object).

-Once you've done all that, you can move onto the next part
+Once you have completed these steps, you can proceed to the next part.

-Create an empty gameobject, call it whatever, don't make it obvious it's an AntiCheat though Click add component and search SnowAntiRuntime
-For Objects To Monitor, just put the same thing as you did in the tab
+Create an empty GameObject and name it as desired, ensuring it does not appear obvious that it is an AntiCheat.
+Click on "Add Component" and search for SnowAntiRuntime.
+For Objects To Monitor, enter the same names as you did in the previous tab.

-Of course this AntiCheat isn't 100% guaranteed to get rid of modders, but it should help Make sure to check for updates to get the latest modder protection!
+While this AntiCheat does not guarantee the complete elimination of modders, it should provide some assistance.
+Ensure to check for updates to receive the latest modder protection!